YossariTQ/udp_tcp_client_server_project/README.md

 # udp_tcp_client_server_project

-A university coursework project.
+This project aimed to create a simple client/server system using TCP and UDP packets to communicate.
 TCP and UDP are two packet types used on an 802.x network to enable devices to communicate.
-This project aimed to create a simple client/server system using TCP and UDP packets to communicate.

 Program requirements: